PJW58/PasswordDialog/README.md

 Explanation of Properties

-- Caption
+- Caption: string

-   Caption from Lazarus TForm object
+   Dialog box caption.

 ---
-- Iterations
+- Iterations: integer

    To securely store passwords they should be hashed with a slow hashing function, such as PBKDF2.
    PBKDF2 is slow because it calls a fast hash function many times.